eric-mc2/eric-mc2-cv/content/projects/dnc-effect.md

 says 50,000 delegates visited and spent $58.7M within Chicago off-site of the convention itself.
 This would be a small blip in city-wide average daily CTA ridership (800,000).

-But the convention event is localised to the United Center and McCormick place.
+But we know convention event is localised to the United Center and McCormick place.
 When we only look at CTA routes serving this part of the city, the average daily ridership reduces to 325,000.
 An influx of 50,000 riders would mean a 15% day-over-day increase in this area.

-Breaking this down further, daily ridership is 136k for bus routes and 189,000 for train lines.
+Breaking this down further, daily ridership for nearby bus routes and train lines is 136,000 and 189,000.
 Selecting only nearby train *stations* (similar data is not available for bus *stops*), average daily boardings are 11,000.
 To round out this picture, there are 6,000 and 33,000 average daily bike and rideshare